Magento vs Shopify

 • Real-time shipping rates

-As for the other users, they’ll have to use third-party services to calculate shipping rates.
+The other users will have to use third-party services to calculate shipping rates.
 It does require extra spending, which may turn some store owners off.

-However, entrepreneurs who live in areas where Shopify Shipping is available can take advantage of it.
+However, entrepreneurs living in areas where Shopify Shipping is available can use it.

 Built-In Multiple Currency Selling

 Unlike competitors such as Squarespace, your Shopify store has multiple-currency payments enabled.
-The only condition is that you use Shopify Payments, the platform’s default payment gateway.
+The only condition is using Shopify Payments, the platform’s default payment gateway.

 With this feature, visitors can select their country from a menu to display prices in their currencies.
 In addition, there’s an option to offer free app downloads to enable geolocation, though this is inferior to automatic currency conversion.